-Often I am asked by new homeschoolers about how to make an overall plan for the school year.
+Often I am asked by new homeschoolers about how to make an overall plan for the year.
 They are looking for the nuts and bolts of putting lots of great ideas together because they tend to get overwhelmed by whole process.
-I shared the following ideas with a friend and I hope they help and encourage readers here at Curriculum Choice.
+I shared the following ideas with a friend and I hope they help with planning the homeschool year and encourage readers here at Curriculum Choice.

 I try to emphasis to new homeschoolers that your “school day” extends far beyond the usual school hours.
 By making good use of that concept you can fit some school related learning into every day of the week and move some of your ideas and projects into the evenings or over the weekends so your whole family can participate.

 1. Consider what you want to teach.
 What are the main points of the lessons?
 What are my goals for this particular year?
 The process of putting these thoughts on paper in a simple form gives a touchstone when considering what books, resources, and other options to use.
 Remember to balance academic with interest-driven learning.